sashinpivotal/spring-boot-2022-09/lab-actuator.md

 ```

 - Rerun the application
-- Access the current logging level by sending HTTP GET request
+- Access the current logging level by sending HTTP GET request (You can use a browser for this)

 ```
 curl -H"Accept: application/json" localhost:8080/actuator/loggers/demo.springbootactuator